-On April 14, a nearby ship, the Californian, sent a message at 10:55 p.m.: "Ice report: We are stopped and surrounded by ice."
-But the captain of the Titanic, Edward Smith, and First Officer William Murdoch did not heed these warnings, steaming ahead near full-speed.
+On April 14, 1912, a nearby ship, the SS Californian, sent a message at 11 p.m. the ship's time, to the Titanic that said, "We are stopped and surrounded by ice."
+But the captain of the Titanic, Edward Smith, and First Officer William Murdoch did not heed these warnings and steamed ahead at near full speed.

 Why did the Titanic sink?

 Six of the ship's 16 water-tight compartments started filling with water upon the iceberg impact.
 This was enough to make the ship start to sink, at which point the water flowed off the top of these compartments (the "transverse bulkheads") and began filling the other compartments.
 Modern estimates suggest that the boat could have possibly limped to shore with only four breached compartments, according to Britannica.

 With six compartments leaking, however, the Titanic's fate was sealed — it had lost too much buoyancy to remain afloat, no matter how well it was built.

 That said, it took nearly three hours for the Titanic to sink; when the ship's engineer heard that six compartments were leaking, he predicted it would stay afloat for only 1 to 1.5 hours, according to Titanic expert Parks Stephenson.

 In 1998, scientists at the National Institute of Standards and Technology (NIST) also discovered that the hull sustained a series of thin gashes, rather than one large gash, as was originally believed.
 The poor quality of the iron used in rivets holding the hull, which contained three times the amount of slag (a glassy residue formed during smelting), may have contributed to Titanic's rapid demise, according to NIST.
 Under cold temperatures, slag can become more brittle, which may have contributed to the rivet head breaking off upon impact with the iceberg.